 $CHATR_ROOT/src/lex/word.c

-calls two functions, add_boundaries
+word_module calls two functions, add_boundaries and

-, and two modules, lexicon_module
+add_intonation, and two modules, lexicon_module and

-The add_intonation
+The add_intonation function is in file

 $CHATR_ROOT/src/intonation/intonation.c